I am going to give some really blunt but honest advice to this reader who is thinking of separating and who sent this email:

 I am feeling very hopeless and quite unhappy.
 I have got to get out of here!

-What would you do if you were me?
+What would you do if you were me as far as thinking of separating?
 I want so much to love this man who broke my heart into a million pieces but he is not giving me too many reasons.

 Her husband left her and came back.
 Red flag.
 Her husband hasn’t had a job in several years.
 Not good.
 Her husband lied and led her to believe he was saving for his kids’ college but he wasn’t.
 Red flag.
 There was no affair and no other woman.
 How does she know this is the truth?
 She doesn’t.